Certified Symbolic Finite Transducers: Formalization and Applications to String Analysis: Related Work

 \emph{String Solving.} A significant application of our certified transducer framework is in string constraint solving, a field that has seen intensive research development over the past decade.
-While our work provides formal verification guarantees, there exists a rich ecosystem of non-certified string solvers, each with distinct capabilities: Kaluza \cite{Berkeley-JavaScript} specializes in JavaScript analysis, CVC5 \cite{cvc5}, Z3-str3 \cite{Z3-str3} builds on the Z3 framework, S3P \cite{DBLP:conf/ccs/TrinhCJ14}, Ostrich \cite{pacmpl/ChenFHHHKLRW22}, and SLOTH \cite{HJLRV18}.
-As more and more bugs have beein uncovered in existing string solvers \cite{DBLP:conf/cav/BlotskyMBZKG18} and SMT solvers \cite{Mansur20} We believe that our work will benefit the community by providing a formal foundation for string solvers development.
+While our work provides formal verification guarantees, there exists a rich ecosystem of non-certified string solvers, which has in the last few years led to a standardized SMT-LIB 2.6/2.7 unicode string theory and annual competition.
+SMT-LIB compatible string solvers include Z3 \cite{Z3}, Z3-alpha \cite{z3alpha}, Z3-Noodler \cite{noodler,noodler-int,noodler-len, noodler-tool}, Z3str3RE \cite{z3str3re}, cvc5 \cite{cvc5}, Z3str4 \cite{z3str4}, Trau \cite{Z3-trau,trau-tool}, and OSTRICH \cite{ostrich,CHL+19,pacmpl/ChenFHHHKLRW22}.
+Recent SMT competition over string theory has revealed superiority of automata-based methods (based on restrictions of symbolic automata).
+We envision that our work will benefit the string solving community by providing a formal foundation for string solvers development.

-\emph{Certified SMT Solvers.} Beyond string theories, certification efforts in SMT solving have extended to other domains.
+\emph{Certified SMT Solvers.} Certification efforts for SMT (other than string theories) also exist.
 For example, the work by Shi et al. \cite{DBLP:conf/cav/ShiFLTWY20}, who developed a certified SMT solver for quantifier-free bit-vector theory, demonstrating the broader applicability of interactive theorem proving in certified SMT solver development.
+The work by Mansur et al. \cite{verified-verifying} define a formal semantics for SMT-LIB string to check compatibility between solvers and SMTLIB standard.
+Finally, there are also recent works on certified proof checkers for automated reasoning and in particular SMT (cf. \cite{cacm-certified}).